meganz/sdk/bindings/doc/java/sphinx/source/gettingstarted.rst

 Asynchronous
 ^^^^^^^^^^^^

-In order to speed up the process of interacting with MEGA services, common functionality is carried out on separate threads from the core C++ code.
+In order to speed up the process of interacting with MEGA services, common functionality is carried out on non-blocking, concurrent threads at the core C++ code level.

 ----------------------------------------
 Installation